-Representing Injured Uber Passengers Throughout Los Angeles
+Representing Any Injured Uber Passenger Throughout Los Angeles

 As rideshare services like Uber and Lyft become increasingly popular, passengers are more likely to be injured in automobile accidents.
 While California law requires ridesharing companies and drivers to carry specific types and amounts of insurance, determining liability and recovering damages can be complicated.
-If you were injured while riding as a passenger in an Uber or Lyft vehicle, it is important to understand your rights.
+If you were injured while riding as a passenger in an Uber vehicle, it is important to understand your rights.

 At J&Y Law, we have up-to-date legal knowledge about rideshare accident claims in Northern and Southern California.
 Our legal team has a well-deserved reputation for giving each client individual attention and providing them with aggressive legal representation.
 Because we work on a contingency basis, you will not pay any attorney’s fees until we win damages for you.
 Guided by a principle that every case matters, we will fight to help you obtain the compensation you deserve.

-Why Uber and Lyft Are So Popular
+Why Uber Is So Popular For a Passenger

 Rideshare services like Uber and Lyft are widely used for a number of reasons.
 Rideshare drivers respond quickly, arrive at your precise location and transport you to your exact destination for less money than a taxi.
 Rideshare vehicles also tend to be cleaner and more comfortable because they are privately owned.
 In addition, fares are paid through an app, so you don’t need to carry cash, and passengers rate drivers at the end of the ride.
-Despite these advantages, Uber and Lyft accidents are not uncommon, sometimes with devastating consequences.
+Despite these advantages, Uber accidents are not uncommon, sometimes with devastating consequences.

 Injuries Suffered in Rideshare Accidents

-Although Uber and Lyft drivers are said to be more careful because they are independent contractors who use their own vehicles, the same injuries can affect rideshare passengers as in other car accidents, such as:
+Although Uber drivers are said to be more careful because they are independent contractors who use their own vehicles, the same injuries can affect rideshare passengers as in other car accidents, such as:

 - Broken bones and fractures